joopringelberg/perspectives-react/README.md

 ### BoundContext
 The `BoundContext` Component navigates to the Context bound to the Role indicated by its `role` attribute.
-This Component is the composition `ContextOfRole <<< RoleBinding`.
+This Component is the composition `ContextOfRole <<< RolBinding`.

 Attribute | Description
 --- | ---